olange/hamster-to-harvest/README.md

 The _Started at_, _Ended at_ and _Billed?_ fields of Harvest cannot be set thru the CSV Import feature.
 So you'll loose the `start_time` and `end_time` fields available in Hamster activities.

+## Compiling and assembling

+Prerequisites: you'll need a [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (1.6+) and [Leiningen](http://leiningen.org/#install) installed.

+To download all required dependencies and compile the sources:

+    $ lein deps
+    $ lein compile

+To run the application from the command-line:

+    $ lein run -- hamster.xml

+To package the application as a self-contained JAR file:

+    $ lein uberjar

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a>